Britannia (1783 whaler): Career

-First convict voyage
+First convict voyage (1791)

 Under the command of Thomas Melvill (not Melville), Britannia was one of 11 ships that departed from the United Kingdom in early 1791 as part of the Third Fleet, bound for the Sydney penal settlement.
 Britannia departed Portsmouth, England, on 27 March 1791 and arrived in Sydney Cove on 14 October 1791.
 She embarked 150 prisoners, of whom 21 died during the course of the voyage.

-First whaling voyage
+First whaling voyage (1791–1793)

 She afterwards went whaling in the South Seas, leaving on 24 October.
 She returned to Port Jackson on 10 November.
 On her first day out she was in company with William and Mary.
 They killed seven whales, but were only able to retrieve two.
 Britannia's share of the takings amounted to 12 barrels of oil.
 Britannia went out again, but returned in December, not having been able to catch anything.
 Melvill was awarded a trophy for shooting the first whale in the South Sea.

-Britannia left on 7 January 1792, intending to cruise for three months, and then either sail back to Port Jackson, of for England, depending on her fortunes.
-She arrived home on 9 August 1793 with 118 tuns sperm oil plus 1900 seal skins.
+Britannia left on 7 January 1792, intending to cruise for three months, and then either sail back to Port Jackson, or for England, depending on her fortunes.
+She arrived home on 9 August 1793, with 118 tuns sperm oil plus 1900 seal skins.
 In 1793 Tysack (or Tyzack) Hullock became her master, and in 1795 James Wilkie replaced him.

-Second convict voyage
+Second convict voyage (1798–1799)

 Britannia, under command of Robert Turnbull, departed England in early 1798 and arrived in Port Jackson on 18 July 1798.
 She embarked 96 female convicts two of whom died during the voyage.
-On 7 October 1798 she left Port Jackson, ostensibly for England.
+On 7 October 1798, she left Port Jackson, ostensibly for England.

-Second whaling voyage
+Second whaling voyage (1798)

 However, she actually went whaling just off the coast of New South Wales.
 She spent a little over two months at sea, perhaps some 30 leagues off shore, and returned on 29 December with 60 tons of spermaceti oil.
 She then left for England.

-Third whaling voyage
+Third whaling voyage (1801–1802)

-Britannia sailed from Britain on 21 November 1800 with Turnbull, master.
+Britannia sailed from Britain on 21 November 1800, with Turnbull, master.
 Britannia arrived Sydney 26 March 1801.
 While at Port Jackson Captain Turnbull was one of three South Sea whaling masters interviewed by Governor King about the best route to Australia and the relative merits of the whale fishery offshore compared with that off the west coast of South America.
 Britannia departed Sydney in May with a few tuns of sperm oil aboard.
 Britannia returned on 9 July 1801 with 550 barrels of sperm oil and departed 3 November.

 By 10 December she was at the island of Mocco.
-She returned to Port Jackson 12 May 1802 and reported to Governor King at New South Wales that she had gathered 1300 barrels of oil.
+She returned to Port Jackson 12 May 1802, and reported to Governor King at New South Wales that she had gathered 1300 barrels of oil.
 Left Sydney 12 June and returned to England on 7 December 1802.